Lloyd Maines

 Lloyd Wayne Maines (born June 28, 1951) is an American country music record producer, musician and songwriter.
 He was inducted into the Austin City Limits Hall of Fame as one of the first three members, the other two being Willie Nelson and Stevie Ray Vaughan.
 He is the father of Natalie Maines who is best known as the lead singer of The Chicks.

 Life and career

-Maines was born and raised in Lubbock, Texas, and is now based in Austin, Texas.
+Maines was born in Lubbock, Texas, grew up there, and is now based in Austin, Texas.
 Arguably best known as a pedal steel player, Maines is a multi-instrumentalist who has also performed and/or recorded playing dobro, electric and acoustic guitar, mandolin, lap steel guitar, banjo and bell tree.
 He toured and recorded as a member of the Joe Ely Band and has also played with Jerry Jeff Walker, Guy Clark, Butch Hancock, Terry Allen, Jimmie Dale Gilmore, Golden Bear, and other Texas musicians.
 Maines was a member of The Maines Brothers Band in the late 1970s and early 1980s and has contributed to alt-country releases, including Uncle Tupelo's Anodyne and Wilco's debut, AM.